Early Years Foundation Stage (EYFS)

 We strongly encourage parents' involvement in supporting their child to learn to read through parent workshops, information leaflets and regular 'stay, play and learn sessions' where parents are invited to come in and engage with their child's learning journey.

-Spring Term in FS1 (Nursery):
+Summer Term in FS1 (Nursery):

-Spring Term in FS2 (Reception):
+Summer Term in FS2 (Reception):

 Reception P.E. letter